50 Best Nursing Careers Based by Salary

 26. Occupational Health Nurse

-What to expect: If you found working as a staff nurse in occupational health invigorating, discovered that you enjoyed assessing and planning your own work, and at the same time thought about how you could help others be more relevant and fulfilled, you may be ready for a head nurse position.
+What to expect from these nursing jobs: If you found working as a staff nurse in occupational health invigorating, discovered that you enjoyed assessing and planning your own work, and at the same time thought about how you could help others be more relevant and fulfilled, you may be ready for a head nurse position.
 Don’t plan on doing it for the salary increase, a mere $2.00/hour more than you made, but the job fulfillment may be worth it.
 Large companies who are concerned for the well-being of their employees will expect you to provide continuity of care so that what is good in one area is also available in another area of the business.
 Employees will always be sharing their experiences so your goal will be to provide equally good care, follow-up, and preventative nursing and teaching to all by way of dedicated, unified staff working under your guidance.

 Median salary: $81,000